 In short, we propose two protocols, a robust method and a quicker, easier method.
 The robust protocol relies on Kraken to find the most similar sequenced strain, and the quick method uses the Reads2Type web interface at https://cge.cbs.dtu.dk/services/Reads2Type/ to find related sequenced strains.

-We acknowledge that when assembling a novel genome, unless long reads are available that read through a complete rDNA region there will always be some doubt concerning their assembly/context/order, and therefore the appropriateness trustworthiness of the reference.
-That doubt is lessened by our de fere novo method of using independent assemblies to reconstruct the same rDNA regions.
+We acknowledge that, unless long reads were available that read through a complete rDNA region when assembling the reference, there will always be some doubt concerning their assembly/context/order, and therefore its trustworthiness s .
+We attempt to increase confidence in correct assembly by our de fere novo method of using independent assemblies to reconstruct the same rDNA regions.
 A more detailed survey of the applicability of complete assemblies submitted to public repositories to assess the consistency of copy number and rDNA context is beyond the scope of this methods paper, but is pencilled in for future work.

 We are able to propose some guidelines.
 We are, from the work reported here, confident in asserting that there is a limiting threshold of flanking region identity beyond which riboSeed fails to work well; this approximates to ≈5% difference in nucleotide sequence identity across the flanking region.
 Assuming that the flanking region is representative of coding regions/the bulk of the genome, this implies that useful references will have <≈5% sequence difference across the complete genome.
 To the extent that bacterial species boundaries imply ≈5% sequence difference across the complete genome, identification of a candidate reference genome from the same species with Kraken/reads2type etc. should be sufficient to identify good reference genome candidates.
 Where several candidates are available, the genome with greatest sequence identity to a draft genome of the organism being assembled may well be the most appropriate choice - this could be identified from the subset of complete genomes of that species with, e.g. MiSi or ANI.